h2oai/tutorials/Driverless AI/time-series-recipe-tutorial-retail-sales-forecasting/time-series-recipe-tutorial-retail-sales-forecasting.md

 The training dataset in this tutorial contains 73,165 rows and a total of 11 features (columns) and is about 5 MB.
 The test dataset contains about 16,000 rows and a total of 11 features (columns) and is about 1 MB.

-The training dataset in this tutorial contains 73,165 rows and a total of 11 features (columns) and is about 5 MB.
-The test dataset contains about 16,000 rows and a total of 11 features (columns) and is about 1 MB.

 ### Datasets Overview

-If you are using Aquarium as your environment, then the following labs, **Test Drive** and **Introduction to Driverless AI**, will have this tutorial training and test subsets of the Retail Store Forecasting dataset preloaded for you.
+If you are using Aquarium as your environment, then the lab **Driverless AI Test Drive (x.x.x.x.)(LTS)** will have this tutorial training and test subsets of the Retail Store Forecasting dataset preloaded for you.
 The datasets will be located on the **Datasets Overview** page.
 You will also see two extra data sets, which you can ignore for now as they are used for another tutorial.

 **NOTE:** To learn how to add the two datasets from the Driverless AI file system see [Appendix A: Add the Datasets](#task-7-appendix-a-add-the-datasets).